the-dimensionless/Spring-Boot-JPA-Hibernate-H2-demo/readMe.md

 * Provide a no arg constructor (make it protected or arg constructor would override it)

-* In the repository class, autowir EntityManager using @Autowired
+* In the repository class, autowired EntityManager using @Autowired

+* Implement implements CommandLineRunner to run some code during startup
+* Running scripts from the data.sql or import.sql file from resources
+* logging.level.org.hibernate.type = debug to see sql queries
+* logging.level.org.hibernate.type = trace to see dynamic values that are getting passed in query